-A worm farm consist of two or three trays.
+A worm farm consists of two or three trays.

 The bottom tray collects liquid fertiliser, which is high in nutrients and can be diluted to a weak tea colour to use on your plants.

-The other trays are the 'working trays' in which the worms live, breed and work, turning your kitchen scraps into rich castings which can be used as an excellent soil conditioner.
+The other trays are the 'working trays' where the worms live, breed and work, turning your kitchen scraps into rich castings which can be used as an excellent soil conditioner.

 Good foods for worms

 The following items can go into your worm farm: